Polytechnic (Portugal)

 Polytechnic is one of the two sub-systems of higher education of Portugal, the other being a university education.
 The polytechnic higher education focuses on providing more practical trainings and profession-oriented, while university education has a strong theoretical basis and highly research-oriented.
 Polytechnic institutions only grant licentiate's and master's degrees, as opposed to universities granting doctor's degrees.

 Polytechnic education focuses on education, management, technology, health and agriculture programs, although programs in other fields such as arts, sports, journalism, tourism and nautical science can be taught.
 Polytechnics are the sole providers of higher education programs in some fields like nursery, accounting and kindergarten educators.
-On the other hand, polytechnics do not have programs in law, medicine, architecture, economics and other subjects which are reserved for the university institutions.
+On the other hand, polytechnics do not have programs in law, medicine, architecture, economics and other subjects reserved for the university institutions.

 The polytechnics emerged in the 1980s, through the transformation of already existing non-university higher education schools of teachers and agriculture, at the same time that entirely new schools in other fields were also being built.
-Latter, other higher education schools, like the higher institutes of engineering, the higher institutes of accounting and administration, the higher schools of nursery, nursing schools and the Nautical School were also integrated in the polytechnic education.
+Later, other higher education schools, like the higher institutes of engineering, accounting and administration, the higher schools of nursery, nursing schools and the Nautical School, were also integrated in the polytechnic education.

 Organization

-The polytechnic higher education is mostly provided by polytechnic institutes (institutos politécnicos), that can be public or private.
-The polytechnic institutes are federations of polytechnic schools, each one of these focusing in one or several related subjects areas.
+The polytechnic higher education is mostly provided by polytechnic institutes (institutos politécnicos) that can be public or private.
+The polytechnic institutes are federations of polytechnic schools, with each school focusing on one or several related subjects areas.
 These schools are usually named "higher schools" (escolas superiores), although some are named "higher institutes" (institutos superiores).
 There are also some independent polytechnic schools (not integrated in polytechnic institutes or in other larger institutions) and polytechnic schools that are integrated in universities (despite this, providing polytechnic and not university education).

 There are fifteen public polytechnic institutes in Portugal.
-Each of these, cover a region of responsibility that usually corresponds to the area of a district.
-The residents in the regions of have priority in the access to the programs of their respective polytechnics.
+Each of these cover a region of responsibility that usually corresponds to the area of a district in Portugal.
+The residents in the regions of each institute have priority access to the programs of their respective polytechnics.
 Also, the programs offered by the polytechnics usually take their respective regions in consideration, focusing in the specific economic, technical and social needs of the local communities.
-Because of these features, the polytechnic institutes can be compared to the community colleges in the United States.
+Because of these features, the polytechnic institutes can be compared to community colleges in the United States.

 The polytechnic institutes usually have multiple campus, each one having installed one or more of their schools.